^

 • Intradermal nevus.

-• Cancer on site.
+• Cancer in situ.

 Patients with HIV infection often have anogenital warts that are difficult to treat.

-Treatment of the human papillomavirus infection
+Treatment papillomavirus infection

-1. Message to the patient about the diagnosis.
+1. Informing the patient about the diagnosis.

-3. Collection of sex history.
+3. Collection of sexual anamnesis.

 5. Conducting epidemiological measures among contact persons:

-• inspection and examination of contact persons;
+• examination and screening of contact persons;

-• ascertaining laboratory data;
+• laboratory data statement;

-• failure to comply with treatment regimens, inadequate therapy;
+• non-compliance with treatment regimen, inadequate therapy;

-• recurrence of the disease.
+• relapse of the disease.

 Prevention